Infanta Maria Teresa of Braganza

 Infanta Maria Teresa of Braganza ([mɐˈɾiɐ tɨˈɾezɐ] or [ˈtɾezɐ]; 29 April 1793 – 17 January 1874) was the firstborn child of John VI of Portugal and Carlota Joaquina of Spain.
+From 1828 to 1834, she was heiress presumptive to the Portuguese throne.

 Early life

 Maria Teresa Francisca de Assis Antónia Carlota Joana Josefa Xavier de Paula Micaela Rafaela Isabel Gonzaga was born in Ajuda, Lisbon, in 1793 during the reign of her grandmother Queen Maria I. Maria Teresa was the eldest child of the Prince and Princess of Brazil (later King John VI and Carlota Joaquina).
 Her mother was the daughter of Charles IV of Spain.
 As the eldest child of the heir apparent, Maria Teresa was granted the title Princess of Beira, which she held until her brother Francisco António was born in 1795.

 Marriage

-She was married on 13 May 1810 in Rio de Janeiro (where the royal family was exiled because of the Napoleonic wars) to her cousin Infante Pedro Carlos, Prince of Spain and Portugal.
+She was married on 13 May 1810 in Rio de Janeiro (where the royal family was exiled because of the Napoleonic Wars) to her cousin Infante Pedro Carlos, Prince of Spain and Portugal.
 She was widowed on 26 May 1812, soon after giving birth to her only child, a son, Infante Sebastian of Portugal and Spain (1811–1875).

 Very conservative, she was an ally of her younger brother Miguel I of Portugal in his attempts to obtain the throne of Portugal (civil war 1826–1834), and of her brother-in-law and uncle Infante Don Carlos, Count of Molina in his attempts to obtain the Spanish throne.
+Following Miguel's accession in 1828, Maria Teresa became heiress presumptive to her then childless brother, and would remain so until his deposition in 1834.
 In the last years of the reign of her uncle Ferdinand VII of Spain (died 1833), Teresa lived in Madrid and plotted to strengthen Don Carlos' position in succession.
 She participated in the First Carlist War (1833–1839), being a leading supporter of Carlism, church and reactionary interests.
 Her sister Francisca, Titular Queen of Spain, wife of Carlos, died in 1834.